robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 Afterwards, proceed to `File` > `Settings` > `Plugins`, click the `gear` icon, choose `Install Plugin from Disk...`, point to the `robotframework-intellij-X.XX.X.zip` file and then restart Intellij.

+**Note (common on Mac OS)**: if you unzipped and instead of the `robotframework-intellij-X.XX.X.zip` you get directories, your .zip program is automatically unzipping the .zip inside the `distribution-intellij.zip`.
+In this case you can either use a different program to unzip or re-zip those extracted contents into a new .zip.